Career Timeline of Bill Gates: Major Achievements and Milestones

 In 1995, Bill Gates was ranked as the richest person in the world on The World's Billionaires list.

-In January 1996, Bill Gates donated $6 million towards the construction of the Gates Computer Science Building at Stanford University.
+In January 1996, the Gates Computer Science Building was completed on the campus of Stanford University.
 The building houses the Computer Science Department and the Computer Systems Laboratory (CSL) of Stanford's Engineering department.

 In 1996, Bill Gates was ranked as the richest person in the world on The World's Billionaires list.